 UK 2:1 (Honours) or equivalent, in a relevant subject such as Geology or Geophysics.
-Candidates with a UK 2:2 (Honours) or equivalent will still be considered provided that they can demonstrate significant industry experience and/or additional relevant training.
+Candidates with a UK 2:2 (Honours) or equivalent will still be considered provided that they can demonstrate appropriate industry experience and/or additional relevant training.

-Candidates with a UK 2:1(Honours) or equivalent, in related subjects, such as Physics, Physical Geography or Oceanography will also be considered, provided that their degree contains significant components relevant to Geology, or they have significant industry experience and/or additional relevant training.
+Candidates with a UK 2:1(Honours) or equivalent, in related subjects, such as Physics, Physical Geography or Oceanography will also be considered, provided that their degree contains significant components relevant to Geology, or they have appropriate industry experience and/or additional relevant training.